Elephants, Amboseli National Park, Kenya

 Chris Johnston

-Chris has explored much of Africa over the years, yet holds firm the belief that Kenya offers the best big-game experience in the world.
-He has walked, driven, mountain-biked, ridden and paddled past some of Africa’s most exciting wildlife whilst on safari in Kenya.
+I have explored much of Africa over the years, yet hold firm the belief that Kenya offers the best big-game experience in the world.
+I have walked, driven, mountain-biked, ridden and paddled past some of Africa’s most exciting wildlife whilst on safari in Kenya.
 And such is the style and comfort of the country’s lodges, all this was whilst within easy reach of an ice-cold G&T.

 Talk with our experts